Learning-based data-enabled moving horizon estimation with application to membrane-based biological wastewater treatment process: Learning-based Data-enabled moving horizon estimation

 where $\sigma$ includes the trainable parameters of neural network $\lambda_{\sigma}$.
 Moreover, the reconstruction matrix $D$, which reconstructs the original system state $x_{k}$ from the lifted state $z_{k}$, is also treated as part of the trainable parameters.

 The optimization problem associated with offline training is formulated as follows:

-where $\mathcal{L}_{1}$ and $\mathcal{L}_{2}$ are defined as follows:
+{where $\mathcal{L}_{1}$ and $\mathcal{L}_{2}$ are defined as follows:

-The loss term $\mathcal{L}_{1}$ penalizes the error between the states reconstructed by matrix $D$ and the actual states, while $\mathcal{L}_{2}$ penalizes the discrepancy between the states predicted by the implicit representation of Koopman surrogate \eqref{eq:lpv}-\eqref{eq:D} and the actual states of the nonlinear system \eqref{eq:sys}.
+where $\mathbb{E}_{\mathcal{D}}$ represents the expectation taken over the dataset $\mathcal{D}$.} {In \eqref{eq:cost}, $\mathcal{L}_{1}$ penalizes the error between the states reconstructed by matrix $D$ and the actual states. $\mathcal{L}_{2}$ penalizes the discrepancy between the states predicted by the trajectory-based representation of Koopman surrogate \eqref{eq:lpv}-\eqref{eq:D} and the actual states of the nonlinear system \eqref{eq:sys}.}